Looking for Vortex Venom vs Viper Comparison? We Review Both Optics in details for you to choosing best red dot your Gun, Pistol or Rifle.

 Depending on what type of weapons you have, it is possible to acquire a 3 MOA dot or a 6 MOA dot model.
 On the other hand, the Viper is much more restrictive as it comes only in a 6 MOA dot flavor.

-Except for the actual uses of both scopes, the huge differences in related characteristics are the night vision systems and the battery replacement methods.
+Except for the actual uses of both sights, the huge differences in related characteristics are the night vision systems and the battery replacement methods.

 When all this comes to the Viper, it is a low-profile frame, and it did not give sufficient space for a top-load system.
 You will have to remove it to perform this action.